March In New York City Brings Out Many To Honor Loved Ones Lost To COVID-19 And Those Who Survived

 NEW YORK (CBSNewYork) — On Saturday, relatives and friends of those who died from COVID-19 held a march across the Brooklyn Bridge to honor their memories.

-They also expressed support for New Yorkers who battled the coronavirus and survived, CBS2’s Dave Carlin reported.READ MORE: New Jersey Students, Teachers Must Wear Masks In Schools This Fall; In NYC, There's Concern Over Social Distancing Space
+They also expressed support for New Yorkers who battled the coronavirus and survived, CBS2’s Dave Carlin reported.READ MORE: Reminder For Fall: Monday Is Last Day To Get Vaccinated For NYC Public School Students

 Beginning their trek across the bridge were marchers who lost loved ones to the virus.

-Note: Editor’s note: This story first appeared on August 7.